 To complete this form, please be prepared to report:

-- Email address required; please include your school-associated email address
+- Email address required; please include your childcare facility-associated or school-associated email address

 - Information about case(s):

 - Test date for PCR or antigen laboratory results